zKdKaidO/ksynerx-demand-forecasting/README.md

    * Click **Try it out**.
    * A sample JSON payload is already pre-filled.
 Simply click the blue **Execute** button.
    * Scroll down to the **Server response** section to see the forecasted demand!

+## 6. Feature Implementation Status

+To provide full transparency on the development process, below is a breakdown of which features were successfully delivered and which were deferred.

+### ✅ Considered and Implemented
+* **Robust Data Quality Gates:** Automated detection of date gaps, negative sales anomalies, and strict isolation of data leakage columns.
+* **Stateless, Zero-Global-Variable API:** The serving layer was strictly designed without global variables, utilizing FastAPI's `lifespan` context managers to handle model loading and cache state safely.
+* **Multi-Model Benchmarking:** Implementation of LightGBM (Primary), Ridge Regression, and Random Forest for comprehensive algorithmic comparison.
+* **Advanced Evaluation Metrics:** Shifting from standard MAE to volume-weighted MAE (wMAPE) and Walk-Forward horizon breakdowns.
+* **$O(1)$ Memory-Safe Inference:** Filtering the pre-computed future dataframe *before* copying to prevent memory bloat under concurrent API requests.

+### 🚧 Considered but Not Finished (Future Work)
+* **Distributed Computing with Ray:** The original specification suggested using `Ray Serve` and `Ray Train` for scalable data management and serving.
+Due to time constraints and the complexity of configuring a local Ray cluster, I opted for a highly optimized single-node FastAPI architecture.
+Transitioning this FastAPI logic to Ray Serve would be the immediate next step for horizontal scaling.
+* **ARIMA / ETS Statistical Baselines:** While linear (Ridge) and tree-based models were implemented, classic statistical models (like `statsforecast` AutoARIMA) were considered but left out to prioritize pipeline stability and training speed on local hardware.
+* **Automated Hyperparameter Tuning:** Optuna was considered for dynamic hyperparameter optimization.
+However, to ensure the prototype runs quickly for evaluators, I manually constrained the LightGBM parameters (`num_leaves`, `min_child_samples`) based on domain knowledge instead of implementing an exhaustive search.